lexfefegha/Computational-Futures-And-AI/README.md

 ---

 ### Week 3 (16th October)
-Seminar/Studio: The Anatomy of An AI System
+Studio: The Anatomy of An AI System
 \\\\  An introduction to machine learning + creativity and the tools/frameworks used to make cool stuff!
 (ML5.js)

 **Assignment:**